• Skip to main content

 Ziploc labeled and ready to go in the freezer to store lemonade concentrate made at home.

-Lemonade Recipe from Homemade Concentrate
+Make Lemonade from the Concentrate

 If you froze your concentrate, remove it from the freezer to defrost.
 For the Ziploc bags, I place them in a pie dish in the fridge overnight.
 The next morning they are soft enough to unzip and dump into my pitcher.
 If you have the concentrate in a jar, just pour it into your pitcher.